Are you starting a new Youtube channel and you cannot decide on what is the best camera for shooting your first vlog?

 And it was released in 2019, so there won’t be any upgrades anytime soon.

 Currently, Amazon has a great deal, that bundles multiple lenses, 64 GB SDXC cards, three batteries, and much more.
 Check out the price below.

 And the winner is Sony A6400.
 I was already set to buy one, but if there was a better deal I wouldn’t mind buying other cameras I mentioned in this post just to save some money.

 Luckily, one day I decided to check all online stores and I noticed, that one of them was selling Sony A6400 with a more expensive 18-135mm OSS lens for the base price of 1000 USD.
 Which translates into a 30% discount.

 I didn’t hesitate for too long and bought Sony A6400 on the very same day.

-A two days later, the online store corrected the price to the original level.
-Clearly someone mispriced the product and didn’t understand the price differences between various lenses packaged with Sony A6400 frame.
+Two days later, the online store corrected the price to the original level.
+Someone mispriced the product and didn’t understand the price differences between various lenses packaged with the Sony A6400 frame.

 So that’s it.
 I hope this helped you to decide on what camera to buy and see you in the next post.